 There are 605 church buildings in the Diocese of Exeter and each represents the lives of thousands of people who have worshipped, celebrated and mourned there.
 Many are historic listed buildings and their care and maintenance can be one of the greatest challenges that congregations face.

 This challenge is not faced alone.
 The Diocesan Advisory Committee for the Care of Churches (DAC) offers advice to Parochial Church Councils (PCCs) about proposed work to church buildings and churchyards, offers training for church officers with particular responsibility for churches, and helps congregations through the application process for gaining a faculty.
 It calls upon a range of experts and consultants who offer their skills on a voluntary basis.

 The Church Buildings Strategy Committee (CBSC) (a sub committee of the Diocesan Mission and Pastoral Committee) assists parishes and communities to find appropriate uses for church buildings which are no longer needed for public worship, and is engaged in helping the churches of the diocese to use its buildings to best effect in serving the church’s mission.

-The Church Buildings Office covers the works of the DAC and CBSC, and is your first point of contact for further advice and information, and with any specific queries concerning works to your church building or churchyard.
+The Church Buildings Advisers cover the work of the DAC and CBSC, and are your first point of contact for further advice and information, and for any specific queries concerning works to your church building or churchyard.

 The menu to the left hand side covers a range of topics relating to church buildings and churchyards.
 Information can also be found on the Church of England’s Churchcare website.